Rules for Mattis

 Main Differences:

 • Trick play: In Mattis, you play only to the player on your left.
-In Dog, all players participate in every trick
+In Dog, all players take part in every trick

-• War: Mattis has simple two-player war.
+• War: Mattis has a simple two-player war.
 Dog can have complex multi-player wars

-• Complexity: Dog is generally more complex and strategic due to its round-table style play
+• Complexity: Dog is generally more complex and strategic due to its round-table play

 Which game to choose?
-Mattis is easier to learn and great for new players, while Dog offers deeper tactics and is better for experienced card players.
+Mattis is easier to learn and a good starting point for new players, while Dog offers more depth and suits experienced card players.